UoW-ATM/Mercury/README.rst

 -  Download the sample data here: https://zenodo.org/records/11246043.
 Extract the data.
 Put the results "input" folder outside of the main Mercury root folder (side by side).

+By default, Mercury uses the `OpenAP <https://github.com/TUDelft-CNS-ATM/openap>`_ model for aircraft performance.
--  Mercury requires aircraft performance models developed by EUROCONTROL, BADA3.
-You can request a licence from EUROCONTROL (here: https://www.eurocontrol.int/model/bada), then use the script ``generate_bada3_input.py`` to transform the AFP, OFP and PTD files from BADA3 into tables (parquet files) that will be read by Mercury.
+However, Mercury also supports the BADA models developed by EUROCONTROL.
+If you want to use it, you can request a licence from EUROCONTROL (here: https://www.eurocontrol.int/model/bada), then use the script ``generate_bada3_input.py`` to transform the AFP, OFP and PTD files from BADA3 into tables (parquet files) that will be read by Mercury.
 In the following command, replace ``BADA3_FILES_PATH`` with the location of the downloaded bada files:

 .. code:: bash

    python generate_bada3_input.py -s BADA3_FILES_PATH -d .

-Ensure you copy the generated parquet files into the data/ac_performance/bada/bada3/ of your input folder (per scenario).
+Ensure you copy the generated parquet files into ``/home/earendil/Documents/Westminster/Mercury/Mercury/libs/performance_models/bada3/data/``.
-The location of the performance files might be modified in the future.

-Note: support for OpenAP, an open alternative to BADA, is under development.
+If you want to use BADA4, please contact us directly and we'll offer general guidance.
+We are also working on a support for EUROCONTROL's pyBADA library.

 Running the CLI version
 -----------------------